qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = Do I Need to add any custom code for it? =

-As our plugin automatically tracks all the Enhanced Ecommerce data ( including product name, price, etc dynamically) for your store, you don't need to add any custom code to track Ecommerce events on your store from your end.
+As our plugin automatically tracks all the Enhanced Ecommerce data ( including product name, price, etc dynamically) for your store, you don't need to add any custom/manual code to trackEcommerce events on your store from your end.

 = Why are my PayPal transaction data not getting recorded in GA? =